postman-open-technologies/lifecycle/_blueprints/the-base-of-the-api-lifecycle.md

 ---
 name: The Base of the API Lifecycle
-description: This blueprint illustrates a generic API lifecycle.
-It provides a starting point for subsequent lifecycle variations elsewhere on this site.
-Depending on your priorities and starting point, you may need to expand this base lifecycle to match your desired situation.
+description: This blueprint illustrates what we consider to be the base of the API lifecycle, providing a starting point for additional lifecycle variations elsewhere on this site.
+Depending on your priorities and your entry point, you may need to expand or remove from this base lifecycle to match your desired situation.
 image: lifecycle.png
 tags:
   - Default